Lead capture ads on TikTok are new but lead capturing using ads is not.

 Brand Adidas used Douyin to promote its youth-focused brand, Adidas NEO.
-The brand partnered with celebrities and TikTok influencers such as Yiyang Qianxi as well as Dili Reba to grow its presence.
-As per reports, Adidas Neo account won 1.21 million followers and 2.8 million interactions in its first month on the TikTok.
+The brand partnered with celebrities and TikTok influencers such as Yiyang Qianxi and Dili Reba to grow its presence.
+As per reports, the Adidas Neo account won 1.21 million followers and 2.8 million interactions in its first month on TikTok.

 There is also a new trend where celebrities or influencers are joining TikTok to promote various causes.
 For instance, Jenifer Lopez joined TikTok to promote NBC’s World of Dance very recently.
 Take a look how:

-Moreover, when it comes to lead capturing, ad features such as tagging and attribution should be used to track the user behavior and engagement so as to win a relevance audience.
-When you are creating fun campaigns for a highly relevant audience, your engagement rates, and brand recall will definitely get the needed boost.
+Moreover, when it comes to lead capturing, ad features such as tagging and attribution should track user behavior and engagement to win a relevant audience.
+Creating fun campaigns for a highly relevant audience, your engagement rates, and brand recall will get the needed boost.